lordrepha1980/MobAPI/README.md

 - sort:                 Sort result from the database
 - skip:                 Skip lines from the database
 - limit:                Max lines from database
-- projection:           (Object) return fields from the Record
+- project:           (Object) return fields from the Record
 - auth:                 Required (boolean) true / false is user login ( only server parameter )
 - noCheck:              (boolean) check permission ( only server parameter )
 - user:                 (Object) the user ( only server parameter )